WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/notebook_in_prod/03_notebooks_in_prod_deploy_model-reference.md

   * `data/seattle_housing.csv`: Sample data of the Seattle, Washington housing market between 2014 and 2015.
 * **code**
   * `postprocess.py`: Formats the data after inference by the model is complete.
-  * `preprocess.py`: Formats the incoming data for the model.
   * `simdb.py`: A simulated database to demonstrate sending and receiving queries.
   * `wallaroo_client.py`: Additional methods used with the Wallaroo instance to create workspaces, etc.
 * **models**